arunsoni-007/arunsoni-007/README.md

 - 💞️ I’m looking to collaborate on data analytics projects.
 - 📫 How to reach me Linkedin - https://www.linkedin.com/in/arun2310/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Party all night, Camping, Outdoor adventures
+- ⚡ Fun fact: Camping, Outdoor adventures

 <!---
 arunsoni-007/arunsoni-007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.